vincekurtz/vincekurtz.github.io/_projects/contact_implicit.md

 ---
 layout: page
 title: Contact-Implicit Optimization
-description: How can we design robot behaviors that make and break contact?
+description: How can we design trajectories that make and break contact?
 img: assets/img/lift_simulation.png
 importance: 1
 category: work